sabadyshyna/sabadyshyna/README.md

 # Hey, Guys! :wave:
-My name is Tanya Sabadyshyna and I started my way in the development.
+My name is Tanya Sabadyshyna and I started my way in the Web development.

 ### Find me around the web :earth_africa::